machado2/text-generator/README.md

 # Chatto Text Generation

-This is a simple web app that generates text using the the DistilGPT2 model from Hugging Face.
+This is a simple web app that generates text using the gpt2 model.
 It consists of a Flask backend and a React frontend.

 ## Requirements